2017-2018 Undergraduate & Graduate Catalog

 Specific details of the programs and regulations governing graduate work may be found in the department entries in this catalog.
 The following information briefly summarizes the institutional minimums for the master's, specialist, and doctoral degrees.
 In those degree programs where the department requires more than the university minimum, their requirements take precedence.

 Credit at the graduate level will only be awarded for grades of C (2.0) or better.
 This includes all graduate coursework and core, background, and foundation courses.
 Grades below C will be calculated in a student's GPA, but the credits will not count toward the degree.
 Graduate students are expected to maintain a cumulative GPA of B (3.0) at all times.
-Additional information on GPA and grading requirements can be found in the Academic Review for Graduate Students section below.
+Additional information on GPA and grading requirements can be found in the Academic Review for Graduate Students section that follows.

 Graduate Academic Policy for the Award of a Graduate Degree

-1. The university may award a graduate degree only when a student meets all program requirements and their graduate program grade point average (GPA) is equal to or greater than a "B" (3.0) average.
+1. The university may award a graduate degree only when a student meets all program requirements and their graduate program grade point average (GPA) is equal to or greater than a B (3.0) average.

 Graduate Academic Policy on the Minimum Number of Credits Required for the Award of a Master's Degree

 1. A minimum of 33 graduate-level credits must be earned for a master's degree to be awarded.
 Graduate-level credits for the master's degree are earned in those courses that are numbered 500 and above that do not meet the definition of a leveling course.

 2. A cumulative GPA of at least a 3.0 is required of all candidates for the master's degree.

 3. At least 24 credits must be earned at Grand Valley.